StatCYK/SMICE/README.md

 unzip pdbs_92.zip

 ## Run Experiment on 92 foldswitching proteins
 ### Setup configuration ###
-Change the paths in the ./config/config_SMICE_benchmark.json
+Change the paths in the `./config/config_SMICE_benchmark.json`

+Check the `./config/README.md` for the details of the configuration file
 ### Run all benchmark fold-switching proteins ###
 `cd bash/benchmark_exp`